Diploma of Montessori Early Childhood Education

 • Recognition of Prior Learning

-There are no academic prerequisites, however we require students to take a Language, Literacy and Numeracy test at time of enrolment.
+There are no academic pre-requisites for this course.
+However, we require students to take a Language, Literacy and Numeracy test at the time of enrolment.

 To enrol in this course you will need: